Rubiksman78/MonikA.I/README.md

 - Allow Monika to finally see you through the webcam and react to your emotions
 - Speak without scripted text with Monika using the latest chatbots from Character AI or HuggingFace DialoGPT
 - Hear Monika speak with a Text to Speech module using extracts of voiced dialogues (still in development)
+- Gain affection points by talking with Monika, the more you make her feel positive emotions, the more she will love you (with respect to the daily cap).
+Be careful, she can also feel negative emotions and lose affection points.

 ![Character AI](images/image_1.png)
 ## ❓Installation